developer3027-lambda/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An Adaptive design means the site is adaptive to the screen that is displaying it.
+There is a lot of back and forth between the system and server.
+The design relies on predefined screen sizes to adapt itself to resolutions across devices. * Responsive design uses media querries to ensure the site loads what is needed for the device using it.
+Faster than adaptive becasue there is only one layout loaded no matter the device.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means the site was initially designed for mobile and media querries will increase to fit. (min-width).
+Desktop first means the site was initially designed for desktop and media querries will decrease to fit. (max-width).

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+using 62.5% as the base value for font will equate to 10px.
+So 1rem is 10 px.
+Easier math

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is the magic that allows a programmer to create css quickly due to the format used.
+The preprocesser will take the easy to code format and convert it is the mess that is css.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Nesting is very nice as it allows one to code in stages and save space, making it easy to follow.
+Mixens are like writing your own code snippet you can use over and over.
+Now that is cool.
+Crap thing is that no one, save me, know that the monkey-toe mixin will flex order 999

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.